 1. Vinegar

 One of the most common cleaning myths circulating for years is the idea that vinegar is a cure-all solution for all types of cleaning problems.
 While vinegar can be a helpful cleaning agent for specific tasks, it is not always the best choice and can cause damage to metal, glass, some ceramics, and stones, as well as damage to grout.
-In addition, using vinegar as a disinfectant is ineffective against certain types of bacteria or viruses.
-It’s important to research and understand the limitations of using vinegar as a cleaning solution to ensure you’re using the right tools for the job.
+In addition, using vinegar as a disinfectant is ineffective against certain bacteria or viruses.
+Researching and understanding the limitations of using vinegar as a cleaning solution is important to ensure you’re using the right tools for the job.

 2. Baking Soda on Carpets